 Follow these instructions carefully for optimal healing and avoidance of Dry socket.
 Dry socket is an extremely painful condition which happens when the blood clot gets dislodged.
 You will have to visit your dentist again and undergo an additional procedure to get treated for dry socket.

 After the first 2-3 days you can start using an antiseptic mouthwash to gently rinse your mouth.

 The first two days after the extraction are the most uncomfortable due to some bleeding and swelling.
 Starting the third day it starts to get more comfortable and gradually you see improvement and healing.

-Signature Smiles, Mumbai, India offers safe extraction of wisdom teeth in a warm and comfortable setting at an affordable cost.
-Schedule an appointment today with our specialists if you think you need your wisdom teeth to be extracted.
+Signature Smiles, Mumbai, India offers safe extraction of wisdom teeth removal in a warm and comfortable setting at an affordable cost.
+Schedule an appointment today with our specialists if you think you need your wisdom teeth removal to be extracted.